open-ephys/onix-docs/source/Resources/downloads.rst

 ______________________________________________

 .. warning::
-   Make sure that the breakout board gateware image you download matches the breakout board hardware version you have as shown in the table below.
+   Make sure that the breakout gateware image you download matches the breakout hardware version you have as shown in the table below.
 An incorrect gateware version will not report any error while updating but will cause failures during operation.